Extrimis/MCA-DBMS-Lab/University Database.md

  Barry Allen
 (2 rows)
 ```
-**5. Create a trigger which will display a warning message whileyou entering age less than zero**
+**5. Create a trigger which will display a warning message while you entering age less than zero**

 *Create the function*
 ``` bash